Costume Contest Rules

 Awards will be given for:

-Best in Show, Craftsmanship, Best Prop, Novice, Best Group, Best Kid’s Costume, Journeyman/Master, Performance and up to Two Judges Choice awards.
+Best in Show, Best Prop, Best Novice, Best Group, Best Kid’s Costume, Best Journeyman/Master, Best Performance and Judges Choice.

 By submitting an entry form, you agree to abide by the above rules.